tinyviber/open-anki/docs/backend-development.md

 - Provision a database.
 The backend auto-detects Supabase CLI environments, so starting Supabase locally with `supabase start` is the easiest option.
 You can alternatively export `DATABASE_URL` when connecting to a remote Postgres.
+  When you prefer an embedded database during development, set `DB_PROVIDER=sqlite` (optionally `SQLITE_DB_PATH=/path/to/dev.sqlite`) before starting the service.
+The server will create the SQLite database on demand and keep the SQL schema compatible with the Supabase version.
+Running in a Node.js environment requires installing the native `better-sqlite3` dependency; under Bun the built-in `bun:sqlite` driver is used automatically.
+- A lightweight Dev Container is available via `.devcontainer/devcontainer.json`.
+  The default configuration skips Supabase to keep the image slim.
+To opt into Supabase tooling set `SUPABASE_INSTALL=true` (and optionally `SUPABASE_AUTOSTART=true`) in your personal devcontainer configuration before rebuilding the environment.
+When enabled the Supabase CLI will be installed during the post-create hook and the bootstrap script will be executed on container start.
 - Apply database migrations and seed fixtures with `bunx turbo run migrate --filter=packages/backend` followed by `bunx turbo run seed --filter=packages/backend`.
 The helper task